mikejonestechno/bitburner-scripts/readme.md

 # bitburner-scripts

-> ⚠️ This is my working repository of scripts and documentation created while playing the _bitburner_ game.
+> ⚠️ This is my working repository of Typescript scripts and documentation created while playing the _bitburner_ game.
 >
 > 🚧 Work in progress. 🏗️

 ## About

 > _Bitburner_ is a free programming-based incremental game that revolves around hacking and cyberpunk themes.
-The game encourages learning JavaScript / Typescript to automate gameplay and solve puzzles.
+The game requires you to write working JavaScript / Typescript code to automate gameplay and solve puzzles.
 The game can be played at https://bitburner-official.github.io or installed locally through [Steam](https://store.steampowered.com/app/1812820/Bitburner/).

 ## Source files